How to only delete visible rows or columns in Excel？

 Sub DeleteVisibleRows() 'Update 20130906 Dim WorkRng As Range On Error Resume Next xTitleId = "KutoolsforExcel" Set WorkRng = Application.Selection Set WorkRng = Application.InputBox("Range", xTitleId, WorkRng.Address, Type:=8) Application.ScreenUpdating = False WorkRng.SpecialCells(xlCellTypeVisible).ClearContents Application.ScreenUpdating = True End Sub

-The above two methods only can remove the visible values, but not the entire rows, if you have this Kutools for Excel, its Delete Rows & Columns function can help you quickly delete the visible entire rows or columns.
+The above two methods only can remove the visible values, but not the entire rows, if you have the Kutools for Excel, its Delete Rows & Columns function can help you quickly delete the visible entire rows or columns.

 After free installing Kutools for Excel, please do as below:

 3. In the Delete Rows & Columns dialog box, choose In Select Range from the Look in, then specify the Rows and Visible rows from the Delete type and Detailed type separately.
 Click OK, and the prompt box will remind you how many visible rows have been deleted, click OK to close it.
 See screenshot:

 1. You can delete the visible rows or columns from the selected range, selected sheets, active sheet or all sheets under the Look in option.

-2. With this function, you can also delete hidden rows or columns, blank rows or columns.
+2. With this function, you also can only delete hidden rows or columns, blank rows or columns.

 Please click Delete Rows & Columns to know about this feature.